Beverage antenna - Beverage receiving antennas

-- If you are near the sea, running the Beverage antenna along the beach will result in a antenna that will not work well.
-You could arrange your Beverage so it starts or ends up near the waters edge to get a good ground, and run away from the coast line at 90 degrees, to receive those low angle signals that tend to follow sea water.
-For other directions avoid the ocean's edge.
+- If you are near the sea, running the Beverage antenna along the beach may result in a antenna that does not work as well.
+You could arrange your Beverage so it starts or ends up near the waters edge to get a good ground to receive those low angle signals that tend to follow sea water.

-- When purchasing a Beverage antenna transformer, recommend a 450 ohm transformer for a more conductive locations, and a 330/350 ohm transformer for a low conductivity locations.
-Closer matching to the transformer will increase the signal to your radio, but will not change the antenna pattern.
+- When purchasing a Beverage antenna transformer, recommend a 450 ohm transformer for a more conductive locations, and a 330/350 ohm transformer for low conductivity locations.
+Closer matching to a single wire Beverage antenna transformer will increase the signal to your radio, but will not change the antenna pattern.

 - Beverage antennas are low impedance, low Q devices, and do not couple well.
 Beverage runs can cross each other if a few feet of clearance is allowed.

 - Radial fields radiate energy from the connected vertical.
 Avoid running a receive antenna, or receive coax across one.
 (Raised radials radiate more signal energy than in ground radials.)

 - Take care not to transmit into a Beverage antenna with standard transformers.
 If transmit is desired, an